curiosusJR/curiosusJR.github.io/source/_posts/00-TODO-LIST.md

 # Things I need to do **Today**

-1. blah
-2. blah
+- [x] Network broken retry.
+Using curl.
+- [ ] Add this auto-broken-retry script to openwrt.
+- [x] Todo list plugin on desktop environment.

 # Things I need to do soon

-1. Write a draft of the proposal report for my PhD topic.
+- [ ] Write a draft of the proposal report for my PhD topic.
-2. blah

 # Things I need to do sometimes
+- [ ] It would be even better if the to-do list could pop up in a drop-down menu.
+I can create an object in github.
+Referring rofi source code and reading more documents will help me.

-- Summarize installation and configuration of archlinux.
+- [ ] Summarize installation and configuration of archlinux.
-- Add a curtain to my tower chassis.
+- [ ] Add a curtain to my tower chassis.
-- Learn about version corresponding or dependency among cuda, python or so on.
+- [ ] Learn about version corresponding or dependency among cuda, python or so on.
-- Systematic learn deep learning programming.
+- [ ] Systematic learn deep learning programming.
-- Learn more about the basic of network technology for a better using of R6S.
+- [ ] Learn more about the basic of network technology for a better using of R6S.
-- Install fonts from MacOS and Windows to ubuntu for Latex.
+- [ ] Install fonts from MacOS and Windows to ubuntu for Latex.
-- Solved issue of the remote accessing to openwrt LAN.
+- [ ] Solved issue of the remote accessing to openwrt LAN.
 Something may help here, such as [nat64 in openwrt](https://openwrt.org/docs/guide-user/network/ipv6/nat64), and [others](https://blog.csdn.net/qq_29688717/article/details/129506914), but it needs more settings to complete.
 # Things I had done recently
+- [ ] The paste action cannot be canceled by default.
+It had been discussed  [here](https://github.com/erebe/greenclip/issues/27) but all of them are not perfect.